Nynuphar/IDEAL-doc/docs/source/appointments.rst

 .. image:: AppScheduled.png
   :width: 600

+We called this appointment schedule "WaC-primary".
+This appointment schedule starts with a "Enrolment" on day 1.
+A "Follow-up" appointment after 10 days, and then a series of montly "Follow-up", for 10 years.

 The appointment schedule can then be visualized by navigating to: **Appointment schedules** > **Appointment Schedule list**.

-By double clicking on the *Appointment settings* or using the dropdown menu (see orange arrows in the figure), the Appointment Schedule will be expanded.
+When double clicking on the *Appointment settings* or using the dropdown menu (see orange arrows in the figure), the Appointment Schedule will expand.

 .. image:: AppList.png

+.. _more:

 Plan an appointment series for a patient
 ==============================================